HairyFotr/linter/README.md

 * Warn on shadowing variables, especially those of the same type
 * Warn on inexhaustive pattern matching
 * Boolean function parameters should be named (`func("arg1", force = true)`)
+* Detect vars, that could easily be vals (no assignments)